tpiros/astro-cityjs-workshop/README.md

 There are some routes within this application (e.g. `/graphql`) which require a running GraphQL server.
 During the workshop some service endpoints will run locally on my machine and after the worskhop you'd have to use a different service, and/or create one on your own.

 # 👋 Your Instructor

+Feel free to connect with me - I'd be more than happy to answer questions related to Astro after the workshop as well.

 - Tamas Piros [LinkedIn](https://linkedin.com/in/tpiros) | [tpiros.dev](https://tpiros.dev)